iboard/wat/README.md

   * Modified: User can have more authentications
   * Added:    Spork support.
 Rake always runs with --drb
   * Added:    Foursquare Authentication
+  * More:     Bootstraping
+  * Added:    Tumblr Authentication

 Installation
 ============

-  1. Clone or fork this project from Github
+  1. Clone or fork this project from [Github](http://github.com/iboard/wat)
   2. copy config/test_secrets.yml to config/secrets.yml and
     * Enter your API-Keys
     * Disable services you don't want by remarking it.